-Some level of neutropenia occurs in about half of people with cancer who are receiving chemotherapy.
-It is a common side effect in people with leukemia.
-If you have neutropenia, pay close attention to personal hygiene, such as hand washing, to lower your risk of infection.
+Neutropenia occurs in about half of people with cancer who receive chemotherapy.
+And, it is a common side effect in people with a certain type of cancer called leukemia.

 Signs and symptoms of neutropenia

-Neutropenia itself may not cause any symptoms.
-Patients usually find out they have neutropenia from a blood test or when an infection develops.
-Some people will feel more fatigued when they have neutropenia.
-Your doctor will schedule regular blood tests to look for neutropenia and other blood-related side effects of chemotherapy.
+Some people with neutropenia will feel fatigue.
+However, neutropenia may not cause any symptoms.
+Patients usually find out they have neutropenia from a blood test.
+Or when an infection develops.
+As a result, your doctor will schedule regular blood tests.
+These can diagnose neutropenia and other blood-related side effects of chemotherapy.

-- Pain or burning when urinating, or urinating often
+Pain or burning when urinating or frequent urination

-- Any redness, swelling, or pain, particularly around a cut, wound, or where a catheter was placed
+Redness, swelling, or pain, particularly around a cut, wound, or catheter placement

 Causes of neutropenia

-The following factors related to cancer and cancer treatment can cause a low level of neutrophils:
+Factors related to cancer and cancer treatment that can cause neutropenia:

-- People with a lowered immune system from other causes, such as HIV infection or organ transplantation
+People with a lowered immune system from other causes, such as human immunodeficiency virus (HIV) infection or organ transplantation

 Managing and treating neutropenia

-Relieving side effects is an important part of cancer care and treatment.
-This is called symptom management or palliative care.
-Talk with your doctor about any symptoms you may experience, including any new symptoms or a change in symptoms.
+Treatment to relieve symptoms and side effects is an important part of cancer care.
+This approach is called supportive or palliative care.
+Talk with your health care team about any symptoms or changes in symptoms that you experience.

-If chemotherapy causes neutropenia with a fever, your doctor may prescribe medications called white blood cell growth factors.
+For neutropenia with a fever, your doctor may prescribe white blood cell growth factors.
 These drugs help the body make more white blood cells.
 Read more about ASCO’s guideline on white blood cell growth factors.